 Menses intensity and duration is expected to lower from this.
 Bust increase is mostly expected to be temporary, however, see if hip size grows and stays by the end of this phase.
 The main purposes of this first tea are: to help prevent heavy and long duration menses, and to help lessen heavy hormone imbalances.
 If menses is light, and this dose stops causing hip gains that stay, doses for this phase can later be skipped.

-When too much sunflower or flax are used, the first dose of menses doesn't work. so this may be difficult to balance out for the rest of the phase.
+When too much sunflower or flax is used for the first dose of menses, it doesn't work well.
 It's important that the dose used is in small amounts of herbs and seeds suggested above.